gplately.PlotTopologies

 plot_misc_boundaries(ax, color='black', **kwargs)[source]

-Plot the reconstructed miscellaneous plate boundary lines on a map.
+Plot the reconstructed miscellaneous plate boundary sections(polylines) on a map.
+Sections are neither subduction zones nor mid-ocean ridges, nor transforms.

 Parameters: